 Like this post?
 Help us by sharing it!

-With pretty towns, rich history, bustling cities and incredible natural wonders left right and centre, you would be forgiven for thinking that you may well have to compromise on hotels.
+With pretty towns, rich history, lively cities and natural wonders left right and centre, you would be forgiven for thinking that you may well have to compromise on hotels in Vietnam.
 But you couldn’t be more wrong!

 Luxury in Vietnam

 Vietnam, a country with endless opportunities for adventure and unique cultural experiences, also happens to be home to some gloriously indulgent accommodation.